Zmoki/zmoki/README.md

 I am based in Cyprus (EU), and usually active after 11 am UTC+0.
 I prefer product companies, media art studios, and art institutes.

-To contact me, write to me at <zarema.khalilova@gmail.com> or in a convenient messenger <https://links.zmoki.xyz>
+To contact me, write to me at <hey@zmoki.xyz> or in a convenient messenger <https://links.zmoki.xyz>

 See my full [resume](https://resume.zmoki.xyz)